Christian Science: Christian Science Publishing Society

 The Christian Science Publishing Society publishes several periodicals, including the Christian Science Monitor, winner of seven Pulitzer Prizes between 1950 and 2002.
 This had a daily circulation in 1970 of 220,000, which by 2008 had contracted to 52,000.
 In 2009 it moved to a largely online presence with a weekly print run.
-In the 1980s the church produced its own television programs, and in 1991 it founded a 24-hour news channel, which closed with heavy losses after 13 months.
+In the 1980s the church produced its own television programs; in 1991 it founded a 24-hour news channel, which closed with heavy losses after 13 months.

 The church also publishes the weekly Christian Science Sentinel, the monthly Christian Science Journal, and the Herald of Christian Science, a non-English publication.
 In April 2012 JSH-Online made back issues of the Journal, Sentinel and Herald available online to subscribers.